stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 	B. Launch VIPMud.
 You will then need to set up your settings like buffers, volumes, toggles, ETC. Please see the help files for aliases and keys.
 	C. Create a blank txt file and name it CosmicRageBufferlist.txt.
 Not having this bufferlist file in the vipmud root directory, will cause the soundpack to get angry and throw errors at you.
 	D. Finally, save your packs settings with control-s.
 Failing to follow the directions by not typing Control-S will throw endless errors if you try to load the pack once more.
 If this happens, just type SaveBuffers, and you'll be fine.
 It is not our fault if you fail to do this.
 It's also a good idea to back up your buffer settings and general pack settings after you get them how you'd like.
 If everything went according to plan, you should have a fully working pack!
-If something goes wrong, please go through and read the installation instructions outlined above and apply any changes necessary before contacting Angelica or Lara.
+If something goes wrong, please go through and read the installation instructions outlined above and apply any changes necessary before contacting the soundpack developers note, a last resort installing method. if the setupping way described above didnt helped you, you can copy the character.mud file, located in the main folder of the soundpack to c:\users username vipmud folder, you will have a prepared char that is compatible with the soundpack.
+IMPORTANT Note this will override your existing added mud chars, backing this file is advised
 			**Updating Your Soundpack**

 To update the soundpack using the Dropbox shared folder, please do the following: